ssitkowx/Template/README.md

 # I. Description:
 Template for projects and packages.

+# II Assumption:
+- The code should be dependent only on C/C++ language libraries,
+- The code should work in various environments such as Linux, Windows, Embedded and be independent of them.

-# II.
+# III.
 Structure:
-The code should be independent of hardware libraries.
-The solution project has been divided into two(three) parts:
+The solution project has been divided into three parts:
-- Project with header and source files (optional),
+- Project with header and source files,
 - Project library,
 - Tests which uses the project library and the gtest and/or gmock libraries.

-# III.
+# IV.
 Configuration:
 - Python 2.7.16,
 - CMake version 3.17.0-rc2,
 - Visual Studio 2019,